-One of the nation’s most successful coaches, Ray Treacy embarks on his 30th season as Director of Cross Country and Track Operations at Providence College.
-In his 29 years at Providence, Treacy has coached 59 All-Americans, who have received 159 All-America accolades, 13 NCAA individual champions in cross country and track, 43 BIG EAST individual champions, who have captured 109 BIG EAST titles, and 11 Olympians.
-In addition, his teams have captured one NCAA Cross Country Championship, 12 NCAA Northeast Regional Cross Country Championships, 20 BIG EAST Cross Country titles and 20 New England Championships.\
+One of the nation’s most successful coaches, Ray Treacy embarks on his 32nd season as Director of Cross Country and Track at Providence College.
+In his 31 years at Providence, Treacy has coached 63 All-Americans, who have received a total of 174 All-America accolades, seven NCAA individual champions, who have captured 15 NCAA titles overall, 44 BIG EAST individual champions, who have captured 116 BIG EAST titles, and 11 Olympians.
+In addition, his women’s teams have captured two NCAA Cross Country Championships (1995 and 2013), 13 NCAA Northeast Regional Cross Country Championships, 21 BIG EAST Cross Country titles and 20 New England Championships.\

-A 1982 graduate of the College, Treacy is very committed to the success of PC’s cross country and track programs.
-Since he took over as head coach in 1984, Treacy’s knowledge of conditioning and training has moved the Friars' cross country and track programs into national prominence.
-Both the men’s and women’s cross country programs have advanced to their sports highest stage in 16 of the last 18 seasons, while the women’s team has landed a record 23 out of 24 seasons.
+A 1982 graduate of the College, Treacy is committed to the success of PC’s cross country and track programs.
+Since he took over as head coach in 1984, Treacy’s knowledge of conditioning and training has moved the Providence’s cross country and track programs into national prominence.
+Both the men’s and women’s cross country programs have advanced to NCAA Championships in 18 of the last 20 seasons, while the women’s team has landed a record 25 out of 26 seasons.

-Highlights among those 23 women’s cross country seasons include the 1990, 1995, 2003, 2004 and 2012 women’s cross country squads.
-These five teams all finished among the top three teams in the country at their respective years' NCAA Cross Country Championship.
+Highlights among those 25 women’s cross country seasons include the 1990, 1995, 2003, 2004, 2012 and 2013 women’s cross country squads.
+These six teams each finished among the top-three teams in the country at the NCAA Cross Country Championships.
 The 1990 cross country team placed second with three runners in the top 20 earning All-America honors.
-Along with the team’s 1995 NCAA title, the 1990 squad’s second-place finish is one of the top accomplishments of the program along with the 2012 team’s second-place finish.
+Along with the team’s 1995 and 2013 NCAA titles, the 1990 squad’s second-place finish is one of the top accomplishments of the program along with the 2012 team’s second-place finish.

 The 1995 team captured the programs first NCAA title.
-On the road to this title, the team won their first BIG EAST and ECAC Championships.
+On the road to the title, the squad won its first BIG EAST and ECAC Championships.
 In recognition of his efforts, Treacy was named NCAA Division I Women’s National Coach of the Year, BIG EAST Men’s and Women’s Coach of the Year, Rhode Island Words Unlimited Women’s Coach of the Year and NCAA District I Women’s Cross Country Coach of the Year.

 In 2012, the women’s cross country team placed third at the BIG EAST Cross Country Championships and went on to win the Northeast Regional title.
-At the NCAA Cross Country Championship, three Friars earned All-American honors, Sarah Collins `16, Emily Sisson `14 and Laura Nagel `14, to help the team place second - the squad's highest finish since 1995.
+At the NCAA Cross Country Championship, three Friars earned All-American honors, including Collins, Sisson and Nagel, to help the team place second.

-On the men’s side, the cross country team was most successful in 1992 and 2000 where both teams placed third at their respective NCAA Cross Country Championship.
-Along with the 2000 men’s cross country teams’ third place finish, Treacy coached Keith Kelly `00 to the first ever NCAA cross country individual title won by a Friar.
+On the men’s side, the cross country team was most successful in 1992 and 2000 when both teams placed third at the NCAA Cross Country Championship.
+Along with the 2000 men’s cross country teams’ third-place finish, Treacy coached Keith Kelly `00 to the first ever NCAA cross country individual title won by a Friar.
 Over the course of his time at Providence, Kelly collected seven BIG EAST titles in cross country and track, and was a five-time All-American.